 Community composting hub locations

-Find your nearest Brisbane City Council community composting hub and register to start composting.
+Brisbane City Council has 28 community composting hubs throughout the city and suburbs.
+Find your nearest Council community composting hub and register to start composting.

 View the map or the table to find community composting hub locations and information.
 A new caddy can be collected from your local ward office.